The TAG Studio Story

 Today, Taylor Galyean and TAG Galyean share the leadership of TAG Studio’s spa work.
 (Son and Father)

-Taylor (MArch, MIT, 1995) has over fifteen years of spa and resort design experience; is the founder of Spa Workshop, a company developing unique technologically advanced hydrotherapies.
+Taylor (MArch, MIT, 1995) has over fifteen years of spa and resort design experience; is the founder of TAG Shower, a company developing unique technologically advanced hydrotherapies.
 Understanding the genuine historical benefits, Taylor brings the 21st Century point of view to our planning and design work.

 TAG (BArch, Pratt, 1966) has over twenty-five years of spa and resort design experience and has been awarded Hospitality Design’s “Platinum Circle Award”.